PINGEcosystem/GhostVision/README.md

     conda activate ghostvision
     python -m ghostvision
     ```
-3. Select desired parameters and click `Submit`.
+3. Select your desired model and processing parameters, then click `Submit`.

+Bundled release models are downloaded automatically into the local `~/.ghostvision/models` cache the first time they are needed.
+The current packaged aliases exposed by the app include `rf-detr_v1`, `yolo26_v1`, and `yolo12_v1`.

 ## Download Custom `Roboflow` Object Detection Model

-`GhostVision` includes `Roboflow` object detection models designed to detect crab pots from side-scan sonar imagery.
-You can train and use your own object detection model by downloading the model from `Roboflow` with the included utility.
+`GhostVision` includes packaged object detection models designed to detect crab pots from side-scan sonar imagery.
+If you want to use your own compatible `Roboflow` export instead, you can download a custom model with the included utility.

 1. Open the appropriate command prompt based on your installation above.
 2. Launch the Roboflow model download utility: